 Placing the feeder near bushes or enclosed structures will give sparrows, finches, and other birds a place to hide if a hawk targets the feeder.

-Using wire cages around the feeders will allow songbirds to safely get to the food while making it difficult for predators and other large critters from getting at the seed or suet.
+Using wire cages around the feeders will allow songbirds to safely get to the food while making it difficult for predators and other large critters to reach the seed or suet.
 The downside is that this method will also block cardinals, which are known to protect songbirds from jays and other threats.

 How to Keep Hawks Away from Chickens